About the Certified Counter-Insider Threat Professional (CCITP) Program

 CCITP Program History and Purpose

 The CCITP Program is the first certification program within the U.S. Federal Government to be developed jointly by representatives from both the Department of Defense (DoD) and the broader U.S. Government (USG).
 Because of this joint effort, the scope and applicability of the CCITP Program is able to cut across all C-InT Programs within Departments and Agencies across the U.S. Federal Government.
-This effort was made possible by the partnership between the USD(I) and the Director of the National Counterintelligence and Security Center (NCSC) (a senior agency who manages the NITTF and reports to the Office of the Director of National Intelligence (ODNI)).
-Together the USD(I) and the Director of NCSC serve as the joint conferral authorities for the CCITP Program.
+This effort was made possible by the partnership between the Under Secretary of Defense for Intelligence and Security (USD(I&S)) and the Director of the National Counterintelligence and Security Center (NCSC) (a senior agency who manages the NITTF and reports to the Office of the Director of National Intelligence (ODNI)).
+Together the USD(I&S) and the Director of NCSC serve as the joint conferral authorities for the CCITP Program.

 Currently the CCITP Program offers two certifications: